manzurahmed/manjaro-software-installation-guide/avro-manjaro.md

 1. Open "Session and Startup" from Start menu.
 Choose "Application Autostart" tab and click on "Add" button.
 2. "Add application" form will appear.
 Write "ibus" in "Name:" field and "ibus-daemon" in "Command:" field.
 Now, press OK button.

-What this video for details: https://www.youtube.com/watch?v=4MGO7uNi2rY
+Watch this video for details: https://www.youtube.com/watch?v=4MGO7uNi2rY